We all love a good pasty here in the office – and so feel very lucky indeed to have...

 The vegan menu is not currently visible on the Rum and Crab Shack’s website.

 St Ives is home to the The Raw Chocolate Pie Company, who now sell their range of superfood chocolate goodies nationwide.
-You can pick up these treats from Hazelphron Herb farm shop in the lanes, just off the harbour front.
 They stock many flavours including chocolate & chilli or raw chocolate goji.
 My current favourite is the green tea and coconut.
 Most are vegan and are delicious.

 On the harbour front, opposite the St Ives Arts Club is Blas Burgerworks, a burger restaurant, open in the summer from noon until 9.30pm.
 They do a great vegan tofu burger, made with tofu, ginger, coriander & chilli and served with tahini sauce, roast peppers & fresh salad sprouts.
 Vegan passion fruit sorbet is on offer for dessert and they stock soya milk for drinks.

 Delices Du Monde is a sushi-style restaurant and takeaway based on Tragenna Place.
 It offers a tempting selection of sushi, ramen and miso, with most of the menu easily converted to vegan or vegetarian.
 The sushi burrito is a favourite, as well as the sweet chili organic tofu that is often on the specials menu.